 I have a street light in front of my house which I like most of the time.
 I live in a low crime area, but that doesn’t mean “no crime” and I think the light helps.
 For many years our light had a subtle orange glow that did not interfere with our projection show much at all.
-But recently our city changed out the light for new super bright LEDs that definitely had a negative effect on our projection show.
+But our city changed out the light for new super bright LEDs that definitely had a negative effect on our projection show.
 Too much ambient light around the house can wash out the projection image and that became the case with my house.
+Here are a few different methods you can try for dealing with the problem.

 The Laser Pointer Trick

-With a little research I discovered a trick often used by amatuer astronomers to temporarily turn off a street light.
+This trick is often used by amatuer astronomers to temporarily turn off a street light.
 Most street lights have a light sensor mounted on top.
 It’s a cylindrical box that can easily be seen in the daylight if you look for it.
 The purpose of the sensor is to automatically turn the light off during the day and turn it on again at night.
 You can use a laser pointer to trick the sensor into thinking it is day when it is actually night simply by focusing the beam on the sensor.
 The street light turns off.

 The beauty of this method is that it does not harm the street light in any way and the effect is temporary.
 The street light is still functioning as designed.
 You are just taking advantage of the design for your own purposes.

 You will definitely need a brighter laser pointer to accomplish this trick.
-The cheap ones in the check out aisle at WalMart will not work.
-No need to get too crazy, but something close to 1 MW will work great.
-I found my laser on eBay.
+The cheap ones in the checkout aisle at WalMart will not work.
+Something like these from Amazon will work well.

 Another consideration is battery life.
 A laser with a rechargeable battery will save you a lot of money.
 Charge the battery during the day and then use it in your laser at night.